MatthiasHertel21/ttn-devices-on-map/README.md

 - you can configure the application, credentials and the "query range" in the preferences of the app

 # feel free to use it as you like
+- It's just a litle shot for one ttn application / one device ...
+I did no testing for more complex setups
+- runs fin at android 6 / S6 ... no further testing